The people who come to PAN for financial support are often facing hard choices: pay steep out-of-pocket healthcare costs or pay for groceries.

 Patients will receive a pre-paid debit card authorized for eligible, non-emergency medical transportation expenses so that they have financial assistance available when and where they need it.
 With card spend limits and a fraud detection system in place, we’re providing maximum ease of use for patients, while simultaneously protecting the program from potential misuse.

 How you can help

-The need for transportation assistance is growing, but we can’t do it without partners like you.
-Your support will help us maintain and expand this fund for people who may not be able to stay on treatment without it, making sure that no one is left a few miles short of wellness.
+Your support will help us maintain and expand this fund for people who may not be able to access medical care without it, making sure that no one is left a few miles short of wellness.